missionpinball/mpf-docs/howto/display/reusable_widgets.rst

 This guide explains how you can create reusable "named" widgets that you can use again and again on multiple display slides.
-This saves you from having to copy-and-paste the same widget (or sets of widgets) into multiple slide configurations, and it makes it easy to update and fine-tune your widget config since you only have to change it in one place.
+This saves you from having to copy-and-paste the same widget (or sets of widgets) into multiple slide configurations, it makes it easy to update and fine-tune your widget config since you only have to change it in one place, and it lets you add individual widgets to the display that will show up regardless of what slide is currently showing.

 1. Understanding widgets
 ------------------------